 Readings in Positive Psychology

-Below you will find a few articles and a series of books that provide excellent overviews of the field of Positive Psychology.
+Below you will find articles and a series of books that provide excellent overviews of the field of Positive Psychology.

 Seligman, Martin E. P., & Csikszentmihalyi, Mihaly “Mike.”
 (2000).
 Positive Psychology: An introduction.
 American Psychologist, 55, 5-14.